Burnham-on-Crouch: Transport

+Railway

+Burnham-on-Crouch railway station is a stop on the Crouch Valley Line, which runs between Wickford and Southminster.
+The branch line escaped the Beeching cuts, as it was used to supply the nearby Bradwell nuclear power station.
+The line was electrified in the 1980s.

+Greater Anglia provides regular services to Wickford and Southminster, with direct services extending to and from London Liverpool Street during peak hours, thus allowing the town's inclusion in the London commuter belt.

+Buses

+Bus services are operated by First Essex, Stephensons of Essex and Fords Coaches.
+Routes link the town with Chelmsford, Maldon, Latchingdon, South Woodham Ferrers and Southminster.

+Media

+Local TV coverage is provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury and the local relay TV transmitters.BBC South East and ITV Meridian can also be received from either the Bluebell Hill or Dover TV transmitters.

+Local radio stations are BBC Essex, Heart East, Radio Essex and Saint FM, a community based station which broadcast from the town.

+The town is served by a local newspaper, the Maldon and Burnham Standard.

 Sport

 Yachting

 Burnham-on-Crouch hosts an annual sailing event known as Burnham Week, which takes place in the last week of August.
 The week includes competitive yacht and dinghy racing on the River Crouch.
 The event is shared among the four established sailing clubs in Burnham: The Royal Corinthian Yacht Club (linked to the sailing club with the same name in Cowes, Isle of Wight), The Royal Burnham Yacht Club, The Crouch Yacht Club, and The Burnham Sailing Club.

 This annual yacht regatta dates back to 1893.
 In the early years, Burnham Week was regarded as the last event in the sailing calendar.
 In the days before marinas afforded year-round access, many yachts were laid up for the winter in mud-berths on the east coast rivers.
 The racing fleets worked their way along the south coast, enjoying various events and regattas, having a final fling at Burnham before laying up.
 Today, the event is still growing strongly and the various sailing clubs produce many highly regarded sailors.
 The week provides a range of competitive racing events as well as a full party programme.